 Rules and Regulations

-1. Every participant at Utah AAU Events must have an AAU membership.
-This includes coaches, assistants, chaperones, site coordinators, tournament directors, officals, and athletes.
+1. NEW for 2024 - Every participant at Utah AAU Events must have an AAU membership.
+This includes coaches, assistants, chaperones, site coordinators, tournament directors, officials, and athletes.
+Athletes may only be listed on one roster and compete for one team during a tournament.
+Validated rosters must be submitted online via TM2Sign.com at least one week prior to each tournament.

 2. The AAU Volleyball Handbook and Regulations will be followed by all participants.

-3. Registration for each tournament MUST be completed (registered AND paid) at least FOUR weeks in advance of each scheduled tournament date.
+3. NEW for 2024 - Registration for each tournament MUST be completed (registered AND paid) at least SIX weeks in advance of each scheduled tournament date.
 No refunds will be given to teams that drop out of a tournament after that deadline.

 PROCEDURES FOR BREAKING POOL PLAY RESULTS TIES